withastro/astro/docs/styling.md

 Elsewhere, you can use `<Button theme="nav">` to set the type of button it is.
 This preserves the contract of _Button is in charge of its styles, and Nav is in charge of its styles_, and now you can edit one without affecting the other.
 The worst case scenario of using global styles is that the component is broken and unusable (it’s missing part of its core styles).
 But the worst case scenario of using props (e.g. typo) is that a component will only fall back to its default, but still usable, state.

+💁 **Why this works well in Astro**: Astro is inspired most by JavaScript modules: you only need to know about what’s in one file at a time, and you never have to worry about something in a remote file affecting how this code runs.
+But we’re not alone in this; Vue and Svelte have both capitalized on and popularized the idea that styles and markup are natural fits in the same component file.
+[You can still have separation of concerns][peace-on-css] even with markup, styling, and logic contained in one file.
+In fact, that’s what makes component design so powerful!
+So write CSS without fear that you picked a name that’s used by some other component across your app.

-#### 2. Use utility CSS
+#### Utility CSS

 Recently there has been a debate of all-scoped component styles vs utility-only CSS.
 But we agree with people like Sarah Dayan who ask [why can’t we have both][utility-css]?
 Truth is that while having scoped component styles are great, there are still hundreds of times when the website’s coming together when two components just don’t line up _quite_ right, and one needs a nudge.
 Or different text treatment is needed in one component instance.

 While the thought of having perfect, pristine components is nice, it’s unrealistic.
 No design system is absoutely perfect, and every design system has inconsistencies.
 And it’s in reconciling these inconsistencies where components can become a mess without utility CSS.
 Utility CSS is great for adding minor tweaks necessary to get the website out the door.
-And utilities work best when they’re globally-available so you don’t have to deal with imports all willy-nilly.
+But they also are incomplete on their own—if you’ve ever tried to manage responsive styles or accessible focus states with utility CSS it can quickly become a mess! **Utility CSS works best in partnership with component (scoped) CSS**.
+And in order to be as easy as possible to use, Utility CSS should be global (arguably should be your only global CSS, besides maybe reset.css) so you don’t have to deal with imports all willy-nilly.

-Some great examples of Utility (and Global) CSS are:
+Some great problems best handled with Utility CSS are:

 - [margin](https://github.com/drwpow/sass-utils#-margin--padding)
 - [padding](https://github.com/drwpow/sass-utils#-margin--padding)